 Use this selector position when the vehicle is parked or when starting the engine.
 Make sure the vehicle is completely stopped.
 The brake pedal must be depressed and the selector lever button pushed in to move the selector lever from N (Neutral) or any drive position to P (Park).
 Apply the parking brake.
-When parking on a hill, apply the parking brake first, then move the lever to the P (Park) position.
+When parking on a hill, first depress the foot brake pedal, apply the parking brake, then shift into the P (Park) position.